Electro-Mechanical Technician Sample Job Descriptions

 Candidate Certifications to Look For

 • Master Certified Electronics Technician.
-The CETma is for techs that have 6 or more years of combined work and training.
+The CETma is for techs who have 6 or more years of combined work and training.
 This master’s certification is meant to showcase the techs that demonstrate high proficiency in multiple fields of electronics.
 In order to qualify, one must have 6 unique certifications with no more than two originating from the same specialized category.

 • Industrial Electronics.
 The IND teaches basic concepts and knowledge in the field of industrial electronics.
 Candidates will demonstrate they have a working knowledge of things like amplifiers, optical wiring, block diagrams and schematics, power supplies, test equipment, safety, communications, cabling, motors, troubleshooting, and much more.